 Drug-Free Schools and Communities Act

-The university is committed to ensuring the health and safety of all our students.
-As such, we seek to prevent the abuse of alcohol and illegal drugs.
 In compliance with federal requirements under the Drug-Free Schools and Communities Act, we provide you with information regarding the UO’s drug and alcohol policies as well as resources for the prevention of drug and alcohol abuse.
 We are devoted to maintaining a healthy living and learning environment through the prevention of alcohol and drug abuse.

 We want to make sure you have all the support you need to have a healthy and positive college experience.
 The university has numerous resources to connect you with people on campus who can help.